galaban/LOTJSimplGive/README.md

 2. Place the raw file into your "plugins" directory.
 This is found in your Mushclient folder under /worlds/plugins.
 3. Install the plugain in MushClient.
 From the "File" menu, choose "plugins", then "Add".
 Select the file and choose "OK".

+Note: This plugin does not require the MSDPHelper plugin, but it does improve the plugin a tiny bit.  (fixing problems if you start to give something to someone and then leave the room.)